cloudfoundry/php-buildpack/docs/development.md

 To debug tests or see the output, you can run with the `-s` option.
 This will prevent nose from capturing the output of stdout.
 Alternatively, you can use the `--pdb` argument to drop to a debugger when a test fails.

 Data for all tests is stored under `tests/data`.

-Integration tests expect to have a web server running on port 5000.
-This is where they will download binaries.
-Tests will fail if the server is not running.

 ### Tips